Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Background

 Consistent and continual data collection is beginning to pervade our lives in unprecedented and unexpected ways.
 Time series data, where one variable is measured many times at regular intervals, is ubiquitous.
 A measurement in the present usually depends on its past (say, \(p\)) values to some extent, and this dependence can be well captured by the autoregressive model.
 An autoregressive model of order \(p\), or an AR(\(p\)) model, can be written in a form analogous to a traditional regression model and estimated using standard ordinary least squares (OLS) techniques.
 The model has the structure

 where after controlling for the autocorrelation in the conditional mean structure, the residuals are assumed to be independent and normally distributed about zero.

 One common question is the best way to select \(p\) in the AR(\(p\)) model in a given application -- many techniques are possible, and some of the more common ones are outlined in the next section.
-Another related question is how to choose the ``maximum \(p\)''; that is, the highest order \(p\) that is considered in this model selection problem (we refer to this quantity as \(p_{\max}\)).
-Many times, \(p\) is rather small, and selected on the basis of visual inspection of autocorrelation function (ACF) and partial autocorrelation function (PACF) plots which display autocorrelation and partial autocorrelation on lags up to \(p_{\max}\).
+Another related question is how to choose \(p_{\max}\), that is, the highest order \(p\) that is considered in this model selection problem.
+Many times, \(p\) is rather small, and selected on the basis of visual inspection of autocorrelation function (ACF) and partial autocorrelation function (PACF) plots which display sample autocorrelations and partial autocorrelations on lags up to \(p_{\max}\).
 However, this technique is imperfect, as it injects human error and the potential for overfitting into the model selection process.
 Further, the need for visual inspection presents a barrier in higher dimensional settings where automated model selection methods are needed.

-A time series may also be expected to follow some pattern of seasonality; for example, online searches related to the National Football League will peak during the football season every year.
-For this reason, it is important that this seasonality be specified in the autoregressive model.
-Let \(\boldsymbol \phi\) refer to the local parameters and \(\boldsymbol \theta\) refer to the seasonal parameters, and say (for now) that we know the periodicity of the seasonality is \(m\) time measurements.
+A time series may also be expected to follow some pattern (or patterns) of seasonality; for example, online searches related to the National Football League will peak during the football season every year.
+For this reason, it is important that this seasonality be accomodated in the autoregressive model.
+Let \(\boldsymbol \phi\) refer to the local parameters and \(\boldsymbol \theta\) refer to the seasonal parameters, and say that we know the periodicity of the seasonality is \(m\) time measurements.
 The AR model can be written as

 where again, the \(\varepsilon_t\) are assumed to be independent and normally distributed conditional on the mean structure.
 As an illustrative example, if we consider a setting where the seasonal period is yearly, and the series is monthly, then \(m = 12\).
 If the series is weekly, then \(m = 52\), and so on.
-This AR model is referred as a seasonal autoregressive (SAR) model, and has parameter collections of size \(p\) and \(P\), which denote how many local and seasonal components are to be estimated, respectively.
-As with the standard AR model, model selection must take place in order to select \(P \in \{0, 1, 2, ...
-P_{\max} \}\).
+This AR model is referred to as a seasonal autoregressive (SAR) model, and has parameter collections of size \(p\) and \(P\), which denote how many local and seasonal components are to be estimated, respectively.
+As with the standard AR model, model selection must take place in order to select \(P \in \{0, 1, 2, ..., P_{\max} \}\).